Wang-Yue/CamillaDSP-Monitor/README.md

 The project uses a unified `Makefile` to handle the multi-language build pipeline (Rust + UniFFI + Swift).

 ### Build and Package as macOS Application (.app)
-This will compile the Rust bridge with native CPU optimizations (`-C target-cpu=native`), generate the Swift bindings, patch them for Swift 6 concurrency, and package the final signed application:
+This will compile the Rust bridge with native CPU optimizations (`-C target-cpu=native`), generate the Swift bindings, and package the final signed application:
 ```bash
 make app          # Builds CamillaDSPMonitor.app in the root directory
 make install      # Builds and copies to /Applications/